 Spas & Hot Springs of Mexico's main, enduring value is that it's not just a collection of facts about hot springs, but a collage of stories -- humorous and heartwarming.
 It's more in the category of literary nonfiction than mere travel.
 Stuff like phone numbers are useless, but who calls a hot spring anyway.
 Directions are still good, water temps accurate (I've checked out about 15 of them in the past two years and found no major changes.
-Eventually will release an E-book with updates, but the book is still a find.
+Eventually will release an E-book with updates. t the book is still a find.

 If you are a hot springs or mineral waters fanatic like me, you will find the descriptions of some 40 or so Mexican hot springs to be well worth your while.
 I cover directions to the Mexican hot springs, the mineral content and the water temperature (not all hot springs are hot).
 Most of these Mexican hot springs are off a paved highway, but some are off-the-beaten track in Mexico.
 I even tell you which Mexican hot springs have dried up.